OmniLayer/spec/README.md

 4. Currency identifier desired = 3 for GoldCoin (32-bit unsigned integer, 4 bytes)
 5. Amount of GoldCoins desired = 5,000,000,000 (50.00000000 GoldCoins) (64-bit unsigned integer, 8 bytes)

 To accept the offer above, simply publish the same message type with an inverse offer (selling Goldcoins for Mastercoins) at a price which matches or beats the seller's price.
-The protocol simply finds orders that match and the coins from matching orders are considered transfered at the price specified by the earlier of the two offers.
+The protocol simply finds orders that match and the coins from matching orders are considered transferred at the price specified by the earlier of the two offers.

 Note that when only some coins are purchased, the rest are still for sale with the same terms.